-Normally the ergative subject is restricted from undergoing \bar{A} -extraction in High-Abs languages because the object has moved above it (see (53)).
-This configuration permits finite Infl0 to enter into Agree with the object (§2.2), but it also makes the object a more local goal for the [D]-relativized \bar{A} -probe (see (54)).
+Normally the ergative subject is restricted from undergoing \bar{A} -extraction in HIGH-ABS languages because the object has moved above it (see (35)).
+This configuration permits finite Infl^o to enter into Agree with the object (§2.2), but it also makes the object a more local goal for the [D]-relativized \bar{A} -probe (see (36)).
 If, as we propose, locality explains the ungrammaticality of ergative subject \bar{A} -extraction, we expect to find instances of exceptionally well-formed ergative subject \bar{A} -extraction just in case the transitive object does not act as an intervener.

-In the preceding subsection, we investigated three environments in which ergative subject \bar{A} -extraction is exceptionally well-formed: transitives in which both subject and object appear in the left periphery (in that order; §3.1.1); transitives with bare NP objects (§3.1.2); and transitives in which the subject binds into the object (§3.1.3).
-We proposed that all three cases provide evidence that locality is behind the EEC.
-In the next section, we formalize our analysis of how the probe operates to derive both the EEC in regular HIGH-ABS environments, as well as the availability of extraction in the exceptional environments described above.
-20
+In the preceding subsection, we investigated two environments in which ergative subject \bar{A} -extraction is exceptionally well-formed: transitives with bare NP objects (§3.1.1); and transitives in which the subject binds into the object (§3.1.2).
+We proposed that both cases provide evidence that locality is behind the EEC.
+In the next section, we formalize our analysis of how the probe operates to derive both the EEC in regular HIGH-ABS environments, as well as the availability of extraction in the exceptional environments described

-19While AF is required in (68a), either transitive or AF forms of the verb were deemed acceptable in (68b).
+14While AF is required in (47a), either transitive or AF forms of the verb were deemed acceptable in (47b).
 This is in line with the fact that AF is generally optional in Chuj extended reflexives (Hou 2013).
-While our account does not explain why AF should be possible in some environments where it is not required, the crucial point here is that the EEC is lifted when the subject binds into the object.
+While our account does not explain why AF should be possible in some environments where it is not required (see §5), the crucial point here is that the EEC is lifted when the subject binds into the object.